DCMLab/CorpusInterface/README.md

                   prefix="my prefix")
 ```

 from within Python.
-Your file reader can use this parameter
+Your file reader can then make use of this parameter (provided as a keyword argument, so you have to refer to it by the correct name)

 ```python
 file_reader=lambda file, prefix, **kwargs: f"{prefix}: {file}"